MicrosoftDocs/windows-itpro-docs/bcs/support/transition-csp-subscription.md

 ---
 title: Transition a Microsoft 365 Business CSP subscription
-description: Find out how you can transition a Microsoft 365 Business CSP subscription.
+description: Find out how you can transition a Microsoft 365 Business CSP subscription from preview to GA.
 author: CelesteDG
 ms.author: celested
 ms.topic: article